WelbornGroup/ELECTRIC/docs/installation.rst

 Python Dependencies
 -------------------

 In order to run ELECTRIC, you will need to be in a python environment which has numpy and pandas installed.
+If you want to run ELECTRIC with more than one engine, you should also install MPI4Py.
 We recommend installing these packages in a conda environment created for ELECTRIC analysis.

 .. code-block:: bash

+    conda install -c anaconda mpi4py
     conda install -c conda-forge numpy pandas

 Testing Your Installation